angarsky/diveintopython/learn/classes/class_decorator.md

 ## Real-world Applications of Python Class Property Decorator

-One of the most common real-world applications of Python class property decorator is working with database queries.
+One of the most common real-world applications of class property decorator is working with database queries.

 ```python
 class User: